About

 Each week a stunned Matthew was given tickets, money and a surprise travel assignment – anything from spending a week in a French nudist camp to making a six-days-and-nights coach journey to Athens and back (with only a half-hour break in Athens).

 Once his sons were teenagers, he did an MA in Voice Studies at the Central School of Speech and Drama.
-There he met the RSC's, Cicely Berry, who changed his life: On learning he worked with prisoners, she invited him to her home for masterclasses and inspired him to run Speaking Shakespeare sessions in prison.
+There he met the RSC's, Cicely Berry.
+On learning he worked with prisoners, she invited him to her home for masterclasses and inspired him to run prison Speaking Shakespeare sessions.

 His first session was Speaking Romeo and Juliet in Wormwood Scrubs.
 Afterwards, when one man said, "Cheers guv - you really got me out of myself" and another said, "Fair play to you mate - you got us through this s**t.
 Respect!" he knew he wanted to do more prison work.

 Matthew runs online and in-person Voice Courses; and Explore Shakespeare by Speaking Him workshops.
-He also does online and in-person commercial work - which includes public speaking sessions for local authorities and law firms.
+He also runs public speaking sessions for local authorities and law firms.

 School work includes a presentation about Language and Social Media for the London Oratory; a talk to Dulwich College about Teaching Shakespeare to Prisoners; and Speaking Shakespeare workshops for King’s Worcester and Lycée Charles de Gaulle.

 He also runs public Speaking Shakespeare workshops.
 These encourage participants to delight in speaking rich, powerful language that can take voices to unexplored zones.
-It's a fun, non-academic (and non-thespian) approach.
+He takes a non-academic, non-thespian approach - that is also fun.

-Public workshops have included Valentine’s Day Speaking Romeo and Juliet workshops; Mother's Day Explore Shakespeare’s Mothers – by Speaking Them workshops; Halloween Explore Shakespeare's Ghosts (in Brompton Cemetery) sessions; and workshops on Shakespeare’s sonnets.
+Public workshops have included Valentine’s Day Speaking Romeo and Juliet workshops; Mother's Day Explore Shakespeare’s Mothers sessions; Halloween Explore Shakespeare's Ghosts (in Brompton Cemetery) workshops; and sessions on Shakespeare’s sonnets.

 Last year he was keynote speaker at the Brilliant Communicators conference in London.
 His speech, How Shakespeare Can Improve Your Public Speaking, was delivered to an audience of speechwriters for public figures such as the US Ambassador to London, the Archbishop of Canterbury, and a former Swedish prime minister.

-In March 2025 he gave a workshop on The Physicality of Shakespeare's Language for delegates at the European Speechwriters' Network conference at Oxford University.
+He recently delivered a workshop on The Physicality of Shakespeare's Language to delegates at the European Speechwriters' Network conference at Oxford University.

 "Matthew blended the sacred and the profane, the high and the low brow.
 His speech sent me back to the sonnets…"